 CH: You didn’t know if Leverage would have a second season, so it feels like you crammed as much as possible into your first season, hence the horse race episode and the bank robbery episode.
 What do you have in mind for this new season?

 JR: Man, the great thing is, you open the paper these days, and our villains--the rich and the powerful--they just tumble out.
 So we’ve got a mix of new Madoff-like bad guys with some classic old cons we didn’t do last year--a train robbery, corporate kidnappings, an auction heist, some bigger Mission: Impossible-type cons.
-We’re doing 15 [episodes] this year, and I don’t anticipate any
+We’re doing 15 [episodes] this year, and I don’t anticipate any problem filling them.

 * * *If you haven’t been watching Leverage up to this point (shame on you!), and would like a simple summation of its players and plot lines, check out this Season Two preview video.